- Classroom Aquarium Education Project (CAEP)

 A. First, do NOT touch it bare-handed.
 Wildlife can carry diseases and parasites, so always wear protective clothing – especially gloves – before handling dead or dying animals of any kind.
-If you're in an urban or suburban area, call your city or county animal control office with detailed information about the animal's appearance and condition.
-Even if they don't have the staff to come retrieve it, they need to know about it, as the one you found may not be the only one.
+If you're in an urban or suburban area, you can call your city or county animal control office with detailed information about the animal's appearance and condition.
+Even if they don't have the staff to come retrieve it, they may like to know about it, as the one you found may not be the only one.

 Q. If I think my pet has been poisoned, what should I do?

 A. If your pet is having seizures, is unconscious or losing consciousness, or is having difficulty breathing, phone ahead and take your pet immediately to your local veterinarian or emergency veterinary clinic.
 In addition, if you see your pet consuming rodenticides, call your veterinarian immediately – do not wait for symptoms.
 If you are aware of any rodenticide that your pet has had access to, bring this information with you as it will help the veterinarian effectively treat your pet.

 Rodent baits are often used to control voles.
 Their populations tend to be cyclical and once established, vole colonies are not easy to control.
 Control measures are much more effective if applied early in the cycle.